 I have a dream that I will be remembered for ____________________.

-As a whole group, we brainstormed ideas for character traits to fill in the blank.
-Some of the answers they came up with were being kind, being a good friend, making people laugh, being helpful to others, etc.
+As a whole group, brainstorm ideas for character traits to fill in the blank.
+For example: being kind, being a good friend, making people laugh, being helpful to others, etc.

-Students chose one of the sentence frames (or created a similar one in their own words) and wrote it on the paper showed below.
-Here is the sample I made ahead of time and showed them:
+Students can choose one of the sentence frames (or create a similar one in their own words) for their writing.
+Here is a teacher sample:

-Just like in my sample, the kids also illustrated a picture to go with it, and colored and cut out a picture of Martin Luther King to attach to the top and bottom of the paper.
+As shown in the sample, the kids also illustrated a picture to go with it, and colored and cut out a picture of Martin Luther King to attach to the top and bottom of the paper.

-Here are a few that were created by my kids.
-I had a hard time choosing which ones to take pictures of to show you, because I seriously loved them all.
-I just adore the ideas they came up with and am so happy with how they turned out!
+Here are a few below that were created by past students (I remember having a hard time choosing which ones to take pictures of, because I seriously loved all of the different ideas they came up with)!

-If you’d like to do this activity with your class too, it’s only $1 in my online shop and also my TpT store.
+If you’d like to try out this activity with your class too, the same writing paper template is available in my online shop and also my TpT store!